Skip to main content

 • you’re experiencing harassment or violence in your neighbourhood

-• your home has severe repair issues that are affecting your health
+• your home has severe repair issues that are affecting your health, for example severe damp and mould that’s not being dealt with

 If your home is not safe to stay in you may be legally homeless.
 The council must help you if you're homeless.
 Check our advice on making a homeless application.